ragnarok22/nvim.store/README.md

 You can move through the plugin list using **j** and **k** when Vim motions are enabled.
 Toggle this option in the header; it is automatically disabled on mobile devices.

+## Keyboard shortcuts

+The interface is keyboard-friendly.
+Press `?` to open a cheat sheet with the following shortcuts:

+- `?` – open help
+- `Escape` – close help
+- `f` – toggle the filter input
+- `I` – show installation instructions
+- `j`/`k` – move down/up the repository list when Vim motions are enabled